 Unfortunately, the only reason I was able to receive two amazing offers was because my account was severely delinquent.
 There is absolutely NO guarantee that if you are having the same problems I was, the same offers would be made available but when a bank sees you as a potential loss, they will offer partial forgiveness to receive at least some of the debt you owe.
 The next time you ignore the creditor calls or the late payment calls, think about the opportunity to negotiate with your creditors to save some money.

-This guest post comes from Michael, a contributing editor of the Dough Roller, a personal finance and investing blog.
+This guest post comes from Michael, a contributing editor of the Dough Roller.